npapratovic/laravel-checklist/README.md

    - https://github.com/npapratovic/laravel-checklist/blob/master/UserController.php
 - [ ] Use Services and Actions to have slimmer controllers:

+_Controllers should only handle HTTP requests and responses, delegating complex logic to service classes.
+This keeps code clean, reusable, and easier to test._

 If it does 1 thing → Action, see example:

 ```